Provider Customer Service - JF Part B

 Timely filing denials are not afforded appeal rights.
 However, there are exceptions in the which are found in the Internet Only Manual (IOM), Publication 100-04, Medicare Claims Processing Manual, Chapter 1, Sections 70-70.4.
 Common exceptions are retroactive Medicare entitlement, retroactive disenrollment from a Medicare Advantage Plan, and a State Medicaid Agency recouping its money from the provider, and administrative errors caused by the Medicare program.
 If providers feel they qualify for an exception, please send an timely filing waiver request to our office.
 Be sure to include any copies of official letters from the State Medicaid office, the Social Security Office, or other official entity.
 You may use the Redetermination Request Form, the General Written Inquiries Form, or a letter to submit the request.
 Please note, even the Redetermination form is used, this is not a level of appeal.

-A10.
-As of September 29, 2021, the following information is required to be provided for all claim related inquires:
+A11.
+As of September 29, 2021, callers must have the following information readily available for all claim related inquires:

 - The National Provider Identifier (NPI)